 To avoid forgetting, always keep a small notepad in your pocket to jot down notes and action items.
 Writing it down and following through promotes transparency.

 10. Leading by Catchphrase

 One of the biggest hang-ups of managers is overusing catchphrases and clichés by forcing those square pegs into round holes.

 In other words, one size doesn’t fit all.
 The life of a leader can be chaotic because it involves other human beings with their own unique potpourri of circumstances, strengths and weaknesses, personalities, preferences, and agendas.
 You must learn how to roll with the punches.
 And if you can, even see those punches as dance moves instead.

 To merge diversity into collective strength, you must be guided by values and principles but driven by the context.

 In essence, transparency is more than being consistent and truthful.
 What people see is what they get.

-It is also holding a theory Y or theory Z mindset while focusing on being an integral and interdependent member of the team rather than polishing the throne of power.
+It also holds a theory Y or theory Z mindset while focusing on being an integral and interdependent team member rather than polishing the throne of power.

 What is Transparency and Trust?

-If you have ideas about what transparency and trust are that might be helpful to readers, share them in the comments section below.
+If you have ideas about what is transparency and trust that might be helpful to readers, share them in the comments section below.
 Thanks!